(OK, maybe it was more like a decade and a half ago but work with me here, I’m trying to relate.)

 4. That Thing Called the Internet

-Meet.nyu.edu is of course one of those resources at NYU.
-Check out pictures of what it’s like to study abroad at NYU Sydney, find out what summer time is like in New York City, read more about what NYU Abu Dhabi faculty are doing in the Arts, or learn about how you can combine business and film at NYU in New York.
-You can also take a virtual tour of our New York, Abu Dhabi and Shanghai campuses right from your mobile phone.
+Meet.nyu.edu is, of course, one of those resources at NYU.
+Check out pictures of what it’s like to study abroad at NYU Sydney, find out what summertime is like in New York City, read more about what NYU Abu Dhabi faculty are doing in the arts, or learn about how you can combine business and film at NYU in New York.
+You can also take a virtual tour of our New York City, Abu Dhabi and Shanghai campuses right from your mobile phone.

 5. Social Media

 Social media is not just for celebrity-stalking and cute videos of puppies with babies.
 Almost every college and university has a presence on at least one of the many social media platforms out there.
 It can be a great place to ask quick questions or get a glimpse into campus and student life.
 You can even see the cities they’re located in and learn more about their vision, culture, and mission.
 On NYU’s YouTube channel, you can watch lectures from amazing faculty, see dorm tours of our three campuses, hear about the exciting projects our students are taking on, and even check out what’s cooking in our dining halls.
 On Instagram you can witness all our student and staff takeovers and travel with us around the world as we interact with amazing students like yourself.

 I know, there are way more resources out there than you ever imagined.
 It may even feel a little overwhelming to try to keep track of them all.
 At NYU, we definitely want you to feel both informed and engaged throughout the college search process.
 We know it’s not always possible to visit us on our campuses.
 However, we do host webinars and events in cities around the world where you can connect with us.
 Sign up for NYU’s mailing list and we’ll keep you up-to-date with everything that’s going on both online and in-person!